forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/refreshing-session.md

 ```
 - Refreshes the session by generating new access and new refresh tokens.
 - If token theft is detected, then it throws a special ```UNAUTHORISED_AND_TOKEN_THEFT_DETECTED``` error.
 Using this error object, you can see who the affected user is and can choose to revoke their affected session.
 Fore more information, please see the [Token theft detection](../token-theft) section along with the API reference.
-- <span class="highlighted-text">This function should only be called in a special API endpoint whose job is to only refresh the session.</span> The path to this API will have to be given in the [Configurations](../config) so that the refresh token cookie path can be set correctly.
+- <span class="highlighted-text">This function should only be called in a special ```POST``` API endpoint whose job is to only refresh the session.</span> The path to this API will have to be given in the [Configurations](../config) so that the refresh token cookie path can be set correctly.

 <div class="divider"></div>